All Episodes

 Can I say this?

-There is a very, very, very strong connection with the Heaven's Gate incident and my property.
+There is a very, very, very strong connection with the Heavens Gate incident and my property.

 Well, okay, I will say this.

-You wanted to make contact with anyone who saw Marshall Applewhite up in that Ellensburg area prior to the last appearance on Coast to Coast.
+You wanted to make contact with anyone who saw Marshall Applewhite up in that Ellensburg area prior to the last appearance on Coast Coast.

 I think it was February 21st of 1997.

-I got a call from my board op during the break here, and he said February 1st, 1997.
+I got a call from my board up during the break here.

-I do believe, and that happened, that occurred, as you recall, about a month after my appearance.
+And that occurred, as you recall, about a month after my appearance.

-I recall, yeah.
+I recall, yeah, I recall.

-I don't want to hurt anybody's feelings.
+And I don't want to hurt anybody's feelings.

 Well, there's no way for people to get hold of you, is there?